-'Adolescent Psychology' is strongly recommended for placements at Upward Bound, Talent Search, and Strengthening Family Relationships.
+'Adolescent Psychology' is strongly recommended for placements at Upward Bound, and Talent Search.
 At these placements, you will be working primarily with youth at risk.

 - Applicants must be responsible, that is, applicants must be able to treat their placement like a staff position, be timely, accountable, and take the work seriously.

 - Applicants must be able to attend all scheduled class meetings.
 More than one missed meeting may result in the applicant’s grade being lowered by one letter grade.
 We usually meet once a week as a class on Mondays from 2:00-3:20.

 - Applicants must be able to pass a background check.